- India is agriculturally very important country.

 - Being leguminous crops, all these crops except arhar help in restoring soil fertility by fixing nitrogen from the air.

-- Therefore, these are mostly grown in rotation with other
+- Therefore, these are mostly grown in rotation with other crops.

 Major pulse producing states in India are Madhya Pradesh, Uttar Pradesh, Rajasthan, Maharashtra and Karnataka.